Remote Learning Education

 PWD Video Series

 This five part video series, designed for a middle school audience, covers topics related to water and wastewater services provided by PWD.
 Each short, approximately 10 minute long video is accompanied by a reinforcing student activity; a teacher guide on the series and follow up activities and keys are available here.

 This video series features seven short videos (about two minutes each) that describe PWD’s Source Protection programs that are in place to protect Sebago Lake; all videos are in a playlist.

 Resources: Water Pollution & Stewardship

 The Portland Water District’s WaterWays Program serves middle school students in the Greater Portland and Lake regions.
 All resources used in our traditional classroom program are available on Google Drive via the link above, and remote resources, including adapted virtual lessons and teacher guides, are also available within each lesson’s folder.
 Lesson topics include watersheds, healthy water quality, water pollution, brook trout, bioassessments with macroinvertebrates, vegetated buffers, and best management practices used on land to prevent pollution.
-Each document contains resources that may be used remotely by students and teachers to enhance learning about these subjects.

 This extensive playlist was created for use in our WaterWays Program, which serves middle school students in the Greater Portland and Lake regions.
 Topics include the water cycle, watersheds, water quality, water pollution, brook trout, aquatic macroinvertebrates, vegetated buffers, and best management practices to reduce water pollution.